"Birds make great sky circles of their freedom.

 How can therapy help you

-Therapy is about exploring yourself in a non judgemental way, respecting your pace.
+Therapy is about learning to explore yourself in a non judgemental way.
 My approach is Humanistic which is based on the belief that we all have the goodness, the drive for creativity and capacity to self-actualise.
 Everyone of us hold unknown inner resources that wait to be unveiled.
 I am here to facilitate the process of exploring yourself whilst supporting you in the difficult times.
 I work relationally which means that we co-create and build trust together.
 Identifying your emotional needs and finding ways to express them is a big part of the ongoing work in therapy.
 Personal growth implies facing aspects of us that we might reject, dislike or that are difficult to confront.
-Even if therapy can be challenging, it is essentially freeing and rewarding.
+Therapy is bound to be challenging at times, but I aim to lead this in a safe and gentle manner so you find yourself more and more resourceful and able to face the actual challenges of life outside of session times.
+It is essentially a work that is freeing and rewarding.

-The beginning of the therapeutic journey is, amongst other things, about how you chose your therapist.
-There are a few parameters like, time, place and money but also, the general impression that you might get in the room with the therapist.
+The beginning of the therapeutic journey starts on the day you decide to seek help and the way you chose your therapist.
+There are a few practical parameters like, time, place and money but the most important one would be the general impression that you might get in the room with the therapist.
 This last criterion is essential for you to make the decision of whom is going to accompany you in the therapeutic journey.

-I can work with a wide range of issues :
+I can work with a wide range of issues such as :

 Therapy is a Co-created work :